hantsy/spring-reactive-sample/docs/data/data-neo4j.md

 # Spring Data Neo4j

 > The effort of [Spring Data Neo4j RX](https://github.com/neo4j/sdn-rx/) has been merged into the official Spring Data Neo4j project since Spring Data Neo4j 6.0.
+If you are using SDN Rx  it is better to upgrade to the official Spring Data Neo4j.

-In this post we will update the reactive support in the final Spring Data Neo4j 6.0 GA and the upcoming Spring Boot 2.4 release.
+> This post targets Spring Data Neo4j 6.0 GA and Spring Boot 2.4.x release.

+## Getting Started

 Firstly, generate a Spring  WebFlux project skeleton using [Spring initializr](https://start.spring.io).